 When looking for color ideas for your bedroom, consider using a color complement scheme; it's a wonderful way to add some vibrant, original, and fun color combinations to any bedroom style.
 So, what are color complements?
 Color complements are the colors across from each other on the color wheel, such as orange and blue or purple and yellow.
 When these colors are side-by-side, they create a striking contrast, which can be wonderful when looking for some exciting color combinations.
 Check out these color complement ideas from professional designers and homeowners that will help you choose your bedroom color scheme.

 Orange and Blue Eclectic

-Blue and orange is arguably one of the most well-recognized color complement pairs on the color wheel.
+Blue and orange are arguably one of the most well-recognized color complement pairs on the color wheel.
 The cool tones of blue with the radiant warmth of orange create a striking, lively balance.
 Slightly brighter versions of each hue work extremely well in an eclectic bedroom, like this one from Dazey Den.
 The bright blue walls and headboard stand in gorgeous contrast to the orange bedding, curtains, and floor.
 The result is an eye-catching and captivating space.Continue to 2 of 15 below.

 02 of 15

 Yellow & Purple Modern Bedroom

 This contemporary bedroom designed by @eli_at_home is a great example of how to use yellow and purple.
 The yellow blanket and pillow paired with the violet headboard and chair are subtle and lovely.
 The neutral backdrop of white walls and gray carpet allows both colors to stand out from the rest of the room.Continue to 3 of 15 below.